The Univalence Principle: Reedy fibrant diagrams

 As suggested in \cref{sec:foldssig-by-eg}, a structure for a diagram signature $\L$ should be an exo-functor $\L\to \Ustrict$ such that the image of each sort ``is'' a family of fibrant types dependent on all the relevant types of lower rank.
 This can be formalized with the notion of \emph{Reedy fibration} imported from homotopy theory.

 Let $\L$ be an inverse exo-category, $K:\L(n)$, and $M$ an exo-functor $\L\to\Ustrict$.
+We will also refer to such an $M$ as an \defemph{exo-diagram} on $\L$, or just a \defemph{diagram} for short.
 The \emph{matching object} of $M$ at $K$ is designed to capture a family of elements of $M$ at lower-rank sorts that together provide all the dependencies that an object of $MK$ might have.
 Two ways of formalizing this can be found in~\cite[Definition 4.4 and Lemma 4.5]{2LTT}; we give a third in terms of our fanout types.